Global Adventures: Patagonia

 We are SO excited to announce our newest Global Adventures location: Patagonia!
-This is an all-inclusive running adventure with three separate trips planned for February 27-March 7, 2021, March 13-March 21, 2021, and a female-only group April 10-April 18, 2021.
-This will be a trip of a lifetime!
+This is an all-inclusive running adventure with three separate trips planned.
+Get ready for the adventure of a lifetime!

 Day 1: Arrive in El Calafate, Argentina

-You’ll arrive in Calafate, Argentina by Saturday afternoon and we will meet you at the airport with a shuttle to our hotel for the first night.
+You’ll arrive in El Calafate, Argentina by Saturday afternoon and we will meet you at the airport with a shuttle to our hotel for the first night.
 We’ll check you in and get everyone oriented for what to expect throughout the week.
 It will also be your first chance to meet your fellow adventurers!
 Dinner is included the first night.

 Day 2: El Chalten, Argentina